ravindrauiet/image_project/README.md

 - Images are served globally via GitHub's infrastructure
 - No authentication required for CDN access
 - Perfect for web projects, mobile apps, and APIs

+### 6. 🎨 Upload-Time Watermarking
+- Add watermarks during image upload for permanent results
+- Watermarks are baked into the image file during processing
+- Customize text, color, size, opacity, position, and margin
+- Consistent branding across all image uses
+- No need to re-process images later
+- Perfect for brand assets and professional content

+#### Watermark Options
+- **Text:** Custom watermark text for branding or copyright
+- **Color:** Any hex color for your watermark text
+- **Size:** Adjustable text size from 12px to 72px
+- **Opacity:** Control transparency from 10% to 100%
+- **Position:** Place watermark at 5 different positions
+- **Margin:** Set distance from edges (5px to 100px)

+#### How to Use
+1. Navigate to any repository in your dashboard
+2. Click the "Upload Image" button
+3. Select an image file
+4. Click "Show Options" in the Watermark Options section
+5. Configure your watermark settings
+6. Click "Upload Image" to apply the watermark and upload

+#### Benefits
+- ✅ **Permanent:** Watermark is baked into the image file
+- ✅ **Consistent:** Same watermark across all uses
+- ✅ **Efficient:** No need to re-process images
+- ✅ **Professional:** Perfect for brand assets

 #### CDN URL Format
 ```